 Joining a grant writing association is like taking networking to the next level.
-Becoming a part of professional groups can provide you with more access opportunities such as seminars, conferences, job openings, and internships.
+Becoming a part of professional groups can provide more access opportunities such as seminars, conferences, job openings, and internships.

 Why You Should Consider Being a Grant Writer

-In recent times, there has been an increase in the number of freelancers (specifically writers) operating remotely.
-This includes all kinds of writers, specializing in all types of content.
+In recent times, there has been an increase in the number of freelancers operating remotely.
+This includes all kinds of writers specializing in all types of content.

-The grant writer job description is most closely associated with the nonprofit sector.
-The industry’s activities stay more or less consistent despite the changing dynamics in the professional realm.
+The grant writer's job description is most closely associated with the nonprofit sector.
+The industry's activities stay more or less consistent despite the changing dynamics in the professional realm.

-Aside from the non-profit sector, grant writers are sought after in corporate offices as well, especially in government/civil service entities.
+Aside from the nonprofit sector, grant writers are sought after in corporate offices, especially in government or civil service entities.
 They work closely with field workers, drafting documents and writing up important request letters.

 Additionally, they work with NGOs operating internationally.
 This is where a grant writer can get the highest amount of exposure, as they will probably work with writers from all over the world, creating all sorts of requests and demand drafts.

-As they are an indispensable resource for organizations, they will always be in demand.
+As they are an indispensable resource for organizations, they will always have demand.

-To know that your hours and efforts you exhausted at work have helped bring a change is quite a rewarding experience.
-This is always a big deciding factor when it comes to choosing a career.
+To know that the hours and efforts you exhausted at work have helped bring a change is quite a rewarding experience.
+This is always a big deciding factor in choosing a career.

-Plus, that’s not the only reward, since grant writers are paid higher on average that several other types of writers and documentation specialists.
-This is well-deserved of them, since our compensation must reflect the effort we put into our jobs.
+Plus, that's not the only reward since grant writers are paid higher on average than several other types of writers and documentation specialists.
+This is well-deserved since our compensation must reflect the effort we put into our jobs.

-If you have started your own grant writing business as a freelancer, you can charge companies between $25-$100 dollars per hour for your services.
+If you have started your own grant writing business as a freelancer, you can charge companies between $25 to $100 per hour for your services.
 This varies with your level of experience and the organization you choose to work for.

-Adding onto that, organizations like to find grant-writers that can stick with them in the long-run.
-So if you’ve managed to satisfy organizations by winning them their grants – you’re likely to be offered a long-term contract.
+Additionally, organizations like to find grant-writers that can stick with them in the long run.
+So if you've managed to satisfy organizations by winning them their grants – you're likely to be offered a long-term contract.

-A long-term contract contains a large volumes of grants, which means you’ll be able to make money consistently.
+A long-term contract contains a large volume of grants, which means you'll be able to make money consistently.

 According to PayScale, grant-writers can make between $37-69k annually.
 Add to this the commissions ($11k annually) and profit-sharing ($22k annually) bonuses, and this becomes one of the most lucrative writing jobs out there.

-If you want to be a successful grant-writer, whether you’re self-employed or work under an agency, you need to have some skills as a requisite.
+If you want to be a successful grant-writer, whether you're self-employed or work under an agency, you need to have a few education requirements as a requisite.

-Here are the skills that we highly suggest you develop and polish in order to stand out as a grant-writer to recruiters.
+We highly suggest you develop and polish the skills to stand out as a grant writer to recruiters.

-Being a good writer is an obvious requisite for a job such as grant writing.
-However, simply knowing how to write interesting content is not enough.
+Being a good writer is an obvious requirement for a job such as grant writing.
+However, simply knowing how to write exciting content is not enough.

 Writing grant proposals is not as simple as stating a cause and requesting grant money.